 The downtown area is well-connected by public transportation, primarily the San Diego Trolley and buses, taking you to popular spots like Balboa Park and Old Town.

-Downtown San Diego is often considered one of the best areas to stay in without a car due to its walkability, public transportation options, and the abundance of attractions within a relatively compact area
+Downtown is often considered one of the best areas without a car due to its walkability, public transportation options, and the abundance of attractions within a relatively compact area

 Stay in San Diego Downtown if you’re visiting San Diego for the first time; you’re coming to San Diego without a car; you like a great range of bars, shops, restaurants, and hotels;